PereViader/ManualDi/README.md

 ## ResolveNullableValue

-Resolve a single value type registered instance from the container.
+Resolve a value type instance from the container.
 Returns null if it can't be resolved.

 ```csharp
 int? service = container.ResolveNullableValue<int>();